Martinstein: Jewish history

-Until the time of the Third Reich, a few Jewish families lived in Martinstein, but it is believed that they attended synagogue in neighbouring Simmertal (then known as Simmern unter Dhaun).
+Before the Nazi era, a few Jewish families lived in Martinstein, but it is believed that they attended synagogue in neighbouring Simmertal (then known as Simmern unter Dhaun).
 The Martinstein Jews also buried their dead in Simmertal.
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 (“Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny”) and Yad Vashem, of all Jews who either were born in Martinstein or lived there for a long time, 2 died in the time of the Third Reich (birthdates in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Martinstein or lived there for a long time, two were killed under Nazi persecution (birthdates in brackets):